amr080/xft-coinmetrics/README.md

 # X Financial Technologies
 XFT API for crypto data metrics.
-CRYPTO INTELLIGENCE FOR THE FUTURE OF FINANCE
+Crypto intelligence for the future of finance